Dionisiy/CA/jquery-selecting-elements.md

 $( "ul li" ).first();              // just the first unordered list item
 $( "ul li" ).eq( 5 );              // the sixth
 ```

+### **Selecting Form Elements**

+jQuery offers several pseudo-selectors that help find elements in forms.
+These are especially helpful because it can be difficult to distinguish between form elements based on their state or type using standard CSS selectors.

+####